FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • Vaginal discharge

-• Menstrual disorder Fertility, infertility
+• Menstrual Disorder, Fertility, and Infertility

 • Endometriosis and the Allied States